radcamp/radcamp.github.io/Kigali2023/vm-technical-configuration.md

 a core dump.
 Using `raxmlHPC-PTHREADS-SSE` instead seems to work fine, so I just removed all the other versions of raxml from the ~/miniconda3/envs/ipyrad/bin.
 * This is very very slow inside the emulated x86 env.
 Maybe could fix it...

+## FEEMS install on the Ubuntu VM for Mac
+I think some of the monkeying around I did put some of the packages out of whack, so i had to put them back by hand.
+* pip install fiona==1.9.4
+* conda install -c conda-forge networkx<2.7 <- fixes this https://stackoverflow.com/questions/74175462/attributeerror-module-scipy-sparse-has-no-attribute-coo-array
+* conda install -c conda-forge matplotlib=3.5.2
+* pip uninstall pyarrow <- crashes pandas and seems not required

 # Mac image port of the vbox (None of this ever worked)
 **NONE OF THIS EVER WORKED** It is a good idea in theory to convert the